goabstract/Marketing-for-Engineers/README.md

 * [The Ultimate Guide to LinkedIn Conversion Tracking](https://www.hallaminternet.com/linkedin-conversion-tracking/) by Tom Whiley.
 * [5 tactics](https://blog.adstage.io/2017/05/03/expand-your-reach-and-drive-more-conversions-on-linkedin/) which can help reach your ideal audience and increase conversion rates.
 Written by Michael McEuen.

 I heavily use LinkedIn.
-As you remember, I run [Flawless App](https://flawlessapp.io/) — a tool for iOS & macOS engineers.
-A lot of my users spend time on LinkedIn, participate in iOS groups or post articles there.
+As you remember, we run [Flawless App](https://flawlessapp.io/) — a tool for iOS & macOS engineers.
+A lot of our users spend time on LinkedIn, participate in iOS groups or post articles there.
 I often post cool stuff in those groups, engage with people via direct messages or share my writings.
 Unfortunately, I do get spam or some random requests from job seekers\recruiters.
 But in general, LinkedIn works for me.

 📌 Useful tools:
 * If you need to grow your LinkedIn connection base, use this [script](https://docs.google.com/spreadsheets/d/10P2Exz5ctRRdvwOaXkFZFTmGcnvv9L5UbBmfPzqKWI8/edit#gid=0).
 It will automatically add targeted people from the "People You May Know" section.
 You only need to choose the keywords.